AbdulDavids/blog/content/about.md

 ## Get in Touch

-If you have any questions, or if you just want to say hi, please feel free to email me at [abdulbaaridavids04@gmail.com](mailto:abdulbaaridavids04@gmail.com).
+If you have any questions, correct silly grammar/speling mistakes, or if you just want to say hi, please feel free to email me at [abdulbaaridavids04@gmail.com](mailto:abdulbaaridavids04@gmail.com).